What do you think the five happiest states in this country to live in are?

 I mean, I'm open for anything here.

-Uh I saw tell me I didn't see this.
+Tell me I didn't see this.

-I saw that Michael Steele doesn't know if Republicans can win back the house.
+I saw that Michael Steele doesn't know if Republicans can win back the House.

-Did he actually did he say that?
+Did he actually, did he say that?

 Grief.

-Um if if the leader of the Republican National Committee is not confident of something like that at this time in history, then something needs to happen.
+If the leader of the Republican National Committee is not confident of something like that at this time in history, then something needs to happen.

 There needs to be a confidence infusion or get the guy out of Washington for crying out loud.